By Erik Alsgaard

 “We have a statement in our Social Principles that is important to remember,” Henry-Crowe said.
 “United Methodists say that ‘racism, manifested as sin, plagues and hinders our relationship with Christ inasmuch as it is antithetical to the Gospel itself.’”

 Henry-Crowe said that it is important for United Methodists to stand up for justice and love, adding later that she was convinced that most United Methodists “really care” about their neighbors.

 Part of the work of the board, she said, is educating congregations about the denomination’s stance on racism, and the work it is doing to eliminate it.
 She said one step local churches can take to combat racism is to build relationships.

 “Being in touch with communities around them, whether they are churches or other community organizations, to sit and talk together about what are the experiences of life in this community,” Henry-Crowe said.
 “Have dinner together, have conversations together, have prayer together, and be together with one another in new ways.”

 Matthews, who said he was in high school when the 1963 march happened, remembers praying for the marchers.

 “As United Methodists, we continue to urge all of our members to make sure that we pray for justice to be done throughout this great land of ours,” Matthews said.
-“I look forward to being a witness, because we are living in a critical time.”
+“I look forward to being a

 For example, Matthews said, things are happening today that he thought he’d never see again in his lifetime.
 Born and raised in South Carolina, Matthews said the events of Charlottesville brought back memories of seeing torches and the burning of a cross.